RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice.md

 parameter: `childlogdir`
 required: No
 default value: `/var/log/redhawk`
-description: Full path to the directory to store the child process log files in.
+description: Full path to the directory in which to store the child process log files.

 parameter: `childpiddir`
 required: No
 default value: `/var/run/redhawk`
-description: Full path to the directory to store the child pid files in.
+description: Full path to the directory in which to store the child pid files.

 parameter: `user`
 required: No